-Phillips & Cohen partners Sean McKessy, who was the founding Chief of the SEC Office of the Whistleblower and the principal architect of the SEC whistleblower program, and Erika Kelton, who has won more SEC whistleblower awards for clients than any other attorney, say Gensler was right to instruct staff to review certain damaging changes to the rules the SEC made last September.
+Phillips & Cohen partners Sean McKessy, who was the founding Chief of the SEC Office of the Whistleblower and the principal architect of the SEC whistleblower program, and Erika Kelton, an experienced SEC whistleblower lawyer who has won more awards for clients than any other attorney, say Gensler was right to instruct staff to review certain damaging changes to the rules the SEC made last September.

 “As someone who led the team that built the SEC’s whistleblower program from the ground up, I am gratified that SEC Chair Gensler has taken this affirmative step to re-evaluate the unwarranted changes to the rules,” McKessy said.
 “I know first-hand that the changes have caused clients and potential clients to have serious concerns, and made them reluctant to come forward in some instances.”